knpuniversity/easyadminbundle/knpu/event-hooks.md

 it dispatches an event: `PRE_UPDATE`, `POST_UPDATE`, `POST_EDIT`, `PRE_SHOW`, `POST_SHOW`...
 yes we get the idea already!

-And this means that we can use standard Symfony event subscribes to totally kick EasyAdminBundle's butt!
+And this means that we can use standard Symfony event subscribers to totally kick EasyAdminBundle's butt!

 ## Creating an Event Subscriber